Remesh

 const result = tf.isotropicRemeshed(dec, mel, { useQuadric: true });

 tf.meanEdgeLength to compute a natural target length from the current mesh.
-This is often the right default for isotropic remeshing after decimation.Async
+This is a good default for isotropic remeshing after decimation.Async

 All remesh functions are available as async variants via tf.async for off-main-thread execution: